us-amlr/cs-phoc/README.md

 Code to generate figures from the manuscript can be found in [R/manuscript_figures.R](R/manuscript_figures.R).

-Draft versions of the manuscript can be found in [releases](https://github.com/us-amlr/cs-phoc/releases).

 ## Data

-The manuscript describing this data is in review.
-We ask that you do not publish using this data until the manuscript has been published.
-If you are interested in this project or this data before this time, please contact [sam.woodman\@noaa.gov](mailto:sam.woodman@noaa.gov).

-If using the data, please cite the dataset (<https://doi.org/10.15468/d79fbe>) and the manuscript (in review, citation todo) as appropriate.
+If using the data, please cite the dataset (<https://doi.org/10.48361/gklk1u>) and the manuscript (<https://doi.org/10.1038/s41597-024-03744-9>) as appropriate.
+The [Zenodo link](https://doi.org/10.5281/zenodo.12735249) is the version of this repo that was part of the manuscript peer review.
 Interested parties can access the CS-PHOC dataset in two ways:

 -   Access Darwin Core Archive event and occurrence tables published through the [SCAR Antarctic Biodiversity Portal](https://www.biodiversity.aq/) at <https://ipt-obis.gbif.us/resource?r=usamlr_cs-phoc> (recommended)

 -   Download the events and counts CSV files included in this repo: [cs-phoc-events.csv](data/manuscript/cs-phoc-events.csv) and [cs-phoc-counts.csv](data/manuscript/cs-phoc-counts.csv).
-If using these files, be sure to read the CSV file [readme] (link TODO).
+If using these files, be sure to read the CSV file [readme](data/manuscript/README.md).

 Examples of loading and using CS-PHOC data can be found in the [R/cs-phoc_examples.
 R](R/cs-phoc_examples.R), as well as the [code](R/manuscript_figures.R) used to generate the figures for the manuscript.
+For any questions, please contact [sam.woodman\@noaa.gov](mailto:sam.woodman@noaa.gov).

 ### DwCA tables